mozilla-services/docs/source/aitc/apis-1.0.rst

     This request has additional optional parameters:

-    - **newer**: a timestamp in milliseconds.
+    - **after**: a timestamp in milliseconds.
 Only records that were last modified after this time will be returned.
     - **full**: any value.
 If provided then the response will contain a list of full records rather than abbreviated records.